Special Education in Day and Residential Programs

 Apex Applications

-The 2025-2026 APEX application opens for beginning-of-year submissions on 9/2/2025.
-The beginning-of-year submission deadline (for continuing placements, summer placements, and beginning-of-year placements) is 10/3/2025.
+The 2025-2026 APEX application opened for beginning-of-year submissions on 9/2/2025.
+The beginning-of-year submission deadline (for continuing placements, summer placements, and beginning-of-year placements) was 10/3/2025.
 All other APEX applications are due within 30 days of student placement/change of placement.

 Newsletter